|Faculty Lecture, JAAD CME||Monday, 12 to 1 pm||Weekly|

 Cutaneous lymphomas tumor board (once a month)

-This conference is held once a month in Dermatopathology Conference Room in Borwell with a multidisciplinary group.
+This conference is held once a month with a multidisciplinary group.
 Cases are presented, pathology reviewed, and discussion follows, with written recommendations and results documented in the patient medical record.

 Grand Rounds (second Friday of the month)

-The speaker is a faculty member, invited guest, visiting professor, Dartmouth Hitchcock Medical Center faculty in another discipline.
-The chief residents rotate the duty of scheduling the Grand Rounds Lecture conference speakers, in consultation with the section chief and program director.
+The speaker is a faculty member, invited guest, visiting professor, or Dartmouth Hitchcock Medical Center faculty in another discipline.
+One of the chief residents is responsible for scheduling the Grand Rounds Lecture conference speakers, in consultation with the section chief and program director.
 Topics are varied and include all areas of dermatology medical knowledge, patient care or Accreditation Council for Graduate Medical Education (ACGME) competencies.

 Recent cases with teaching value are selected from the dermatopathology service for discussion and review.
 Unknown slides are presented and discussed by an attending dermatopathogist who is in charge of the conference.